 - car service and limousines,

 What should a business in these and other industries do where it makes use of independent contractors and other elements of the “fissured workplace”?
 The simple answer is, take action to enhance its independent contractor compliance.
-One way to do so is by using IC Diagnostics™, which affords companies a number of alternatives to minimize independent contractor misclassification liability.
+One way to do so is by using a process such as IC Diagnostics™, which affords companies a number of alternatives to minimize independent contractor misclassification liability.
 Those alternatives include restructuring, re-documentation, and re-implementation of independent contractor relationships; reclassification; and redistribution of independent contractors.

 The most suitable alternatives for any company will depend on which ones will best support its business objectives.
 In view of the continued emphasis on targeted enforcement by the Wage and Hour Division of the U.S. Department of Labor, the only undesirable alternative is not taking any action to enhance independent contractor compliance.